-When you are in Stringer, you'll notice that it is more blue-collar than most other communities in America.
-46.43% of Stringer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Stringer is a blue-collar town, with 46.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Stringer is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Stringer who work in sales jobs (13.39%), office and administrative support (12.86%), and healthcare (5.29%).

 And if you like science, one thing you'll find is that Stringer has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.